-Mr. Randall Kratofil, Director
+Mr. Randall Kratofil, Director of Bands

 Marching band and the marching arts are his lifelong passion.
 Studying trumpet performance at Penn State he was a member of the Penn State Blue Band, where he was selected as one of 500 college students to participate in the Statue of Liberty All-American Marching Band for the rededication ceremonies for the Statue of Liberty.
 The following year he was selected as one of 120 brass players to participate in the We the People 200 Brass Fanfare Marching Unit in Philadelphia, and as one of 100 Trumpet players for the Pan Am Games opening ceremonies in Indianapolis.

 As an undergraduate studying music education he was a member of the Indiana University of Pennsylvania Legend Marching Band.
 His arrangement of Sandi Patty's Make His Praise Glorious was performed and recorded by the band.
 His image playing trumpet is used for the IUP Marching Band logo.

 While working on his Masters in Trumpet Performance at Carnegie Mellon University he began teaching drum corps.

 Taking additional graduate classes at West Virginia University, Randall also marched with the Pride of West Virginia Marching Band, making this the third college marching band to perform with each in three different decades.

 Randall is also well versed in Drum and Bugle Corps.
 He is a 2010 inductee into the Pennsylvania Drum Corps Hall of Fame.
 He has marched with several DCA corps including Westshoremen Buccaneers, Bushwackers, and the 2002 four time consecutive DCA World Champion Syracuse Brigadiers.